 Robert S. Hertzberg is a partner with Pepper Hamilton LLP, resident in the Detroit and New York offices.
-He is co-chair of the firm’s Corporate Restructuring and Bankruptcy Practice Group.
+He is past co-chair of the firm’s Corporate Restructuring and Bankruptcy Practice Group.

 Mr. Hertzberg, an accomplished bankruptcy lawyer and fellow of the American College of Bankruptcy, has been practicing almost exclusively in the bankruptcy and restructuring field for more than 35 years, representing secured lenders, debtors, debtors-in-possession, trustees, creditors and creditors’ committees.
 He also has specialized in handling complex litigation matters in bankruptcy court and federal and district court.

 Mr. Hertzberg is a past president of INSOL International (2003-2005), the leading international organization of bankruptcy professionals.
 He also was a member of the board of INSOL International from 1997 to 2006, and is past chairman of INSOL’s Technical Electronic Newsletter Editorial Board.
 Mr. Hertzberg was recently appointed to the Panel of INSOL International College of Mediation.
 In addition to INSOL and the American College of Bankruptcy (in which he sat on the Sixth Circuit Admissions Council from 2003-2006), he is active in many other professional organizations, including the Turnaround Management Association, the Commercial Law League of America (past chairman of the Bankruptcy Section), and the American Bankruptcy Institute (past chairman of the Central States Workshop program).
 Mr. Hertzberg also is a member of the International Insolvency Institute.